-The negative displacement effect on moving home suggests that displaced workers, compared to non-displaced workers, are less able or willing to move home.
-This could be explained by the fact that displacement generates a negative income shock, which increases difficulties in financing a new home or signing a new rent contract.
-In contrast to our findings, Huttunen et al. (2016) show, using Norwegian administrative data, that job displacement increases the propensity to move home between local labour markets by about 30%.
-They find that displaced home movers experience higher losses in employment and wages than stayers, and argue that workers are likely to move home for non-economic reasons such as family ties.
+The negative displacement effect on changing home suggests that displaced workers, compared to non-displaced workers, are less able or willing to change home.
+This could be explained by the fact that displacement generates a negative income shock, which increases difficulties in financing a new home or signing a new rental agreement.
+In contrast to our findings, Huttunen et al. (2018) show, using Norwegian administrative data, that job displacement increases the propensity to change home between local labour markets by about 30 per cent.17 They find that displaced workers who change home experience higher losses in employment and wages than stayers, and argue that workers are likely to change home for non-economic reasons such as family ties.
 An explanation for the difference in findings could be the fact that the surface area of the Netherlands is ten times as small as the surface area of Norway.
-This could make Dutch displaced workers relatively unwilling to move for non-economic reasons such as family ties, as family is relatively close.
+This could make Dutch displaced workers relatively unwilling to change home for non-economic reasons such as family ties, as relatives are relatively close.
 An alternative explanation is the difference in the length of the post-displacement period.
 The post-displacement period of thirty-six months we used could be too short to observe a displacement effect on household mobility.
-However, Huttunen et al. (2016) show that the increase in mobility takes place in the first two years after displacement.
-All in all, we argue that the commuting distance, compared to moving home, is a more relevant margin of labour adjustment for workers who have been displaced.
+However, Huttunen et al. (2018) show that the increase in mobility takes place in the first two years after displacement.
+All in all, we argue that the commuting distance, compared to changing home, is a more relevant margin of labour adjustment for workers who have been displaced.